ag-ayush/RideBoardAPI/README.md

 ## `/<api_key>/create/car/<event_id>` : `POST`

-_Creates a car in the provided event_id and returns the resulting event as JSON._
+_Creates a car in the provided `event_id` and returns the resulting event as JSON.
+`username` should always be pulled from the CSH email address._

 **Required Parameters: JSON Object**